isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2431.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-6770
+Subscription or Leasing

 ### Support Level
-Up to  - Add up to 10 centres for each application.

-- Subject to internal funding caps. for SMEs <br>
+Up to 70% for SMEs <br>
-N.A. for non-SMEs
+Up to 50% for non-SMEs

 ### Things to Note
-Web URL: cyberland.edu.sg/bridged
-Contact Hotline: 65666601
-Contact Email: casey@cyberland.edu.sg
+ - Add up to 10 centres for each application.

+- Subject to internal funding caps.

 ### Contact Information
-N.A.
+Web URL: www.commontown.com <br>Contact Hotline: 68488900 <br>Contact Email: biz@commontown.com <br>

-Interested companies can get a quotation from your selected vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.
+Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.